How to Patent a New Idea: Everything You Need to Know

-Spend a portion of your time checking on trends in the market that your idea or invention can use.
+Spend a portion of your time checking trends in the market that your idea or invention can use.
 Look at the markets presently as well.
 Expert blogs remain a good place to check on trends.
-Check by regions what is unpopular in one regions may be like gold in another.
-If your business has a global aspect check if the patent should be USA or done in a foreign country.
-Foreign country patents do not use the same process so with those estimating a possible commercial venture becomes even more important.
-Ask questions of those in those market of where they think the market will go and what will be hot the next year.
+Be sure to check by regions as well, since what is unpopular in one region may be like gold in another.
+If your business has a global aspect, check if the patent should be done in the USA or in a foreign country—foreign country patents do not use the same process.
+Ask questions to those in the market of where they think the market will go and what will be hot the next year.

 Applying and Filing for a Patent

 Electronic filing exists at the United States Patent Office.
 So, begin by registering your idea there.
 Obtain a customer number along with a digital certificate.
 Federal law requires examiners to help inventors who do not have a patent attorney.
 Doing each piece and reading the form carefully will help you navigate the system and fill out the application.

 Gather the research, the documents and the sketches made.
 Scan and see where each piece should fit.
 Take pictures with your cell phone, so you have a digital copy of the information.
 Now reread the application and see if it makes more sense now that you have done the process.
 Make decisions on how the invention becomes used and how it will become produced.
 See what points can be interchanged with other elements and make note of it.
 Resolve any doubts you have about the originality.
 You have done your homework, and the Patent Office will take care of the rest.

 If you need help with creating a patent you can post your legal need on UpCounsel’s marketplace.
 UpCounsel hires only the top 5 percent of lawyers into its site.
 Most have 14 years of legal service and have worked with small business to corporate.
 Their level of expertise ensures you the best and latest legal advice.